bpannier/simpletr64/docs/install.rst

 *****

-.. [#] Thanks for template to http://docs.python-requests.org/en/latest/user/install/
+.. [#] Thanks for the template to http://docs.python-requests.org/en/latest/user/install/